 Your loved ones may avoid all of these difficulties – and likely heartache – if you buy a prepaid funeral plan to turn to if you die in Spain.

-Here at Over 50 Choices, we have partnered with Avalon Funeral Plans, who are probably the leading provider of such plans for British expats.
+Here at Over 50 Choices, we have partnered with Golden Leaves International, who are probably the leading provider of such plans for British expats.

 With such a plan in place, the only action which needs to be taken if you or a loved one dies in Spain is to let the local representatives of the company know – and they take care of all of the documentation and paperwork, ensuring that the last wishes of the deceased and their family are respected.